The FAQ below will help you dive deeper.

 Differentiate instruction: In Charts, you can instantly see leveled groupings for your lessons.
 Student metacognitive posts will help you plan effective, targeted small group intervention lessons.

-How do teachers use CoreAtlas?
+How do other teachers use CoreAtlas?

 Teachers report great success with these ideas: